Tarot card games: History

-Common features
+Rules

+Number of players

+Tarot can be played by two to eight players, but the vast majority of rules are for three or four players.
+Players can compete individually or be part of a fixed partnership or have variable alliances that change with each hand.

 Deck of cards

-A complete Tarot deck such as one for French Tarot contains the full 78-card complement and can be used to play any game in the family with the exception of Minchiate, an extinct game that used 97 cards.
-Austrian-Hungarian Tarock and Italian Tarocco decks, however, are a smaller subset (of 63, 54, 40, or even 36 cards) suitable only for games of a particular region.
-Regional tarot decks commonly feature culture-specific suits; the German suits of Hearts, Bells, Acorns and Leaves are used through most of Germanic Europe, the Latin suits of Cups, Coins, Clubs, and Swords are common in Italy and Spain, and the French suits of Hearts, Diamonds, Clubs, and Spades are seen in France, Quebec, West Germany and most of the English-speaking world.
-This trend continues even to non-Tarot decks such as for the German game of Skat (played with a deck of similar-value cards as in the French piquet deck used for Belote; players in most of western Germany use French suits while players in Bavaria and eastern Germany use German suits).
+A complete Tarot deck such as one for French Tarot contains the full 78-card complement.
+It can be used to play any game in the family, with the exception of Minchiate, an extinct game that used 97 cards.
+Austrian-Hungarian Tarock and Italian Tarocco decks are a smaller subset, of 63, 54, 40, or even 36 cards, suitable only for games of a particular region.
+These games remove various ranks of pip cards to increase the chances of a void or short suit.

+Regional tarot decks commonly feature culture-specific suits.
+In Italy (excluding Trieste) and parts of Switzerland, the original Latin suits of Cups, Coins, Clubs, and Swords are used.
+In Trieste and everywhere else, the French suits of Hearts, Diamonds, Clubs, and Spades are used.
+The trump suit does not have a suit symbol, they are ranked by large Arabic or additive Roman numerals.

 The 78-card tarot deck contains: